-Salimah Samji is the Director of the Building State Capability (BSC) Program.
-She has over fifteen years of experience working in international development, on issues of public service delivery, transparency and accountability, strategic planning, and monitoring and evaluation.
-She joined CID in 2012 to help create the BSC program and is responsible for strategic planning and oversight.
-Salimah also leads the PDIA online courses.
+Salimah Samji is the Director of Building State Capability (BSC).
+She has more than 15 years of experience working in international development on the delivery of public services, transparency and accountability, strategic planning, monitoring, evaluation and learning.
+She joined CID in 2012 to help create the BSC program.
+Today, she is responsible for providing vision, strategic leadership, oversight and managing projects and research initiatives.
+Salimah also leads BSC’s work on digital learning.

-Prior to joining CID, she was an independent consultant working for the World Bank on issues of governance, and the Hewlett Foundation on strategic planning for one of their grantees.
-She has worked as a senior program manager at Google.org, leading a transparency and accountability initiative focused on empowering citizens and decision makers, by making information on service delivery outcomes, publicly available.
+Before joining CID, she was an independent consultant working for the World Bank on issues of governance, and the Hewlett Foundation on strategic planning for one of their grantees.
+She has worked as a senior program manager at Google.org, leading a transparency and accountability initiative focused on empowering citizens and decision-makers, by making information on service delivery outcomes publicly available.
 Salimah has also worked at the World Bank as a social/rural development and monitoring and evaluation specialist in South Asia.

-She has a Bachelor of Mathematics from the University of Waterloo (Canada) and a Masters in Public Administration in International Development (MPAID) from the Harvard Kennedy School.
-She is a qualified Casualty Actuary who decided to change careers after her 18-month experience working in Afghan refugee camps with a Canadian NGO (FOCUS Humanitarian Assistance) based in Pakistan.
+She has a Bachelor of Mathematics from the University of Waterloo (Canada) and a Masters in Public Administration in International Development (MPA/ID) from the Harvard Kennedy School.
+She is a qualified Casualty Actuary who changed careers after working for 18 months in Afghan refugee camps with a Canadian NGO (FOCUS Humanitarian Assistance) based in Pakistan.
 Salimah has worked and lived in Kenya, India, Pakistan, Tajikistan, Canada and the USA.

 |Current Projects||Areas of Expertise|